verhovsky/books-futures-explained/src/3_generators_pin.md

 we need to be able to "pin" some data to a fixed location in memory and get an introduction to `Pin` as well.

-Basically, there were three main options that were discussed when Rust was desiging how the language would handle concurrency:
+Basically, there were three main options that were discussed when Rust was designing how the language would handle concurrency:

 1. Stackful coroutines, better known as green threads.
 2. Using combinators.